 In many cases, the defendant’s home-state DMV will impose the same penalties that it would if the citation occurred in that state.
 But consult with an attorney in that state for more specific information.

-11. When can I seal a conviction for disobeying a cop in Nevada?
+11. When can I seal a conviction in Nevada?

 Once one (1) full year passes after the case ends, the defendant may pursue getting his/her criminal record sealed.14